toddnedwards/rock-gods-quiz/README.md

 for using title to show purpose of the logo for user to show them it will take them back the start of the website and restart the quiz:
 <https://www.w3schools.com/tags/tag_title.asp>

+tick and cross symbols copied and pasted from: https://www.i2symbol.com/symbols/check